SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

   of the final collection of truth hits (see below).
 It is very important to make sure that all simulation runs use different sets of seeds in order to ensure statistical independancy of generated simulation data samples.
-The `bxg4_seeds` program helps to generated such lists of independant seed sets.
+The `bxg4_seeds` program helps to generated such lists of independant seed sets in the context of a massive Monte Carlo production.

 Note the *VariantSubsystem* here uses an explicit list of *settings* for some variant parameters.
 It is possible (and recommended) to use